 If a lawsuit is naming you and your business as defendants, or if a creditor is threatening to go after you personally in a lawsuit, you should retain a Bergen County business lawyer to defend yourself.

-Attorney Michele L. Ross is a seasoned commercial litigation attorney whose professional accomplishments include being selected as a Bergen "Top Lawyer" for 2013, and 2014, and inclusion in the Super Lawyers® Rising Stars℠ for 2014.
+Attorney Michele L. Ross is a seasoned business litigation attorney whose professional accomplishments include being selected as a Bergen "Top Lawyer" for 2013, and 2014, and inclusion in the Super Lawyers® Rising Stars℠ for 2014.